 - We are currently undecided between a septic tank or on site treatment.
 The decision will depend upon capital constraints, water needs, and desire to minimize environmental impact.

 With this system, we are projecting low outdoor water needs which allows drought level supply to meet all needs with around 40% recycling of greywater for toilets and laundry.
 As with Case 1, water quality will be adequate.
-Expected constriction is late 2015.
+The expected constriction is late 2015.

 3) Southern Location – 16” Drought Rainfall